Dear John McEnroe: Putting Serena Williams On The Men's Circuit Is A Losing Game

 "No." -- John McEnroe pic.twitter.com/BFN8w2EyfY

-When asked if he wanted to apologize to Serena, he said no.
+When asked whether he wanted to apologize to Serena, he said no.

 But he did suggest a way the verbal rally, perhaps, could end.

-"Why don't you combine, just solve the problem.
+"Why don't you combine, just solve the problem?
 I'm sure the men would be all for this, the men and women play together, and then we don't have to guess."

 Here's another suggestion.
 Just stop.
 Both throw down your rackets, mid-point, and walk away.